-Updated September 9th 2017
+Updated September 9th, 2017

-Well this thing is looking more like a bubble every day.
+Well, this thing is looking more like a bubble every day.

 I haven’t been keeping track at all since May 2017.
 It was totally out of sight and out of mind.
-Today I look at the numbers and my crypto currency account total looks like this:
+Today I look at the numbers and my cryptocurrency account total looks like this:

-September 2017 Order Planning
+September 2017 Crypto Currency

-So I’ll be selling off BTC and ETH to buy LTC, GNT, TNT and OMG.
+So I’ll be selling off BTC and ETH to buy LTC, GNT, TNT, and OMG.

 All my BTC, ETH and LTC coins are stored at Coinbase.
-All my other stuff is on a market called Luiqui.
+All my other stuff is on a market called Liqui.
 To buy GNT, TNT and OMG I’ll need to transfer $380.85 worth of BTC to Luqui.
 Then I’ll cash out $85.46 from BTC, and $365.65 from ETH.
 The next move will be to transfer $125.42 worth of ETH to LTC.